castagnoNicole/404-blog-not-found/_posts/2025-05-30-github-pages.md

 You can preview your changes locally if you install Jekyll, but for most users, editing directly on GitHub is enough.

 ## Why I chose GitHub Pages for my blog?
-- Free hosting—no ads or hidden costs.
+- Free hosting — no ads or hidden costs.
-- Easy to update—just push to GitHub.
+- Easy to update — just push to GitHub.
-- No server maintenance—focus on writing, not sysadmin tasks.
+- No server maintenance — focus on writing, not sysadmin tasks.